Term of the Moment

 Definition: electronic

 No moving/mechanical parts.
 The term electronic implies that analog and/or digital circuits are used to provide a solution.
-Electricity (electrons) activate semiconductor elements that change their state, but all the movement is at atomic levels.
-Electronic systems also imply some form of decision making or "intelligence" as in all computer-based devices.
+Electricity (electrons) activates semiconductor elements that change their state, but all the movement is at atomic levels.
+Electronic systems imply decision making, which can be embodied in a simple circuit or an entire CPU that executes instructions.
 See intelligence and electronics.

-Computers, smartphones and tablets are examples of electronic devices, whereas a keyboard and mouse are electromechanical devices because they have moving parts (keys, buttons, scroll wheels).
-Electricity used as raw power for heat, light and motors is considered electrical, not electronic.
+Computers, smartphones and tablets are examples of electronic devices, whereas keyboards and mice are electromechanical because they have moving parts (keys, buttons, scroll wheels).

-Although coined earlier, "Electronics" magazine (1930) popularized the term electronic.
-The magazine subheading read "Electron Tubes - Their Radio, Audio, Visio and Industrial Applications."
-The term was derived from the electron (vacuum) tube.
-See semiconductor, vacuum tube, hardware circuit, electron and electromechanical.
+Although coined earlier, "Electronics" magazine popularized the term in the 1930s.
+The subhead was "Electron Tubes - Their Radio, Audio, Visio and Industrial Applications."
+See vacuum tube, hardware circuit, electron and electromechanical.